ArthurGareginyan/my-syntax-highlighter/readme.txt

 == Changelog ==

+= 2.23 =
+* Added new constant "_FILE".
+* Added a function that runs during the plugin activation.
+Now the date of the first activation of the plugin is recorded in the database.
+* Some texts updated, and typos corrected.

 = 2.22 =
 * Added a callback function that returns an HTML tables of shortcodes.
 In the "Usage" tab on the plugin settings page added two tables showing the available shortcodes.